 With regards to settling an IVA by gifting money.
 An IVA is a means of repaying the amount that is actually affordable whilst maintaining a reasonable standard of living.
 In most cases, the IVA would last for 5 years and then the rest of the debt would be written off.
 Negotiating an early settlement of an IVA by gifting a sum of money is certainly possible.
-If it is clear that this will provide the creditors with a better return than they would receive if the IVA continued then it would be very unlikely that they would object.
+It is very unlikely your creditors will object if it is clear that they will get a better return if you stayed on your IVA.

 It can be very difficult trying to answer specific questions about IVAs as one person’s IVA may be very different from someone else’s.
 So the answer to this question could be yes or it could be no, it would really depend on what your drop of income means to your IVA.